-DOCTOR OF PHILOSOPHY [PhD] | HISTORY Not Offered in Academic Year 2023/2024
+DOCTOR OF PHILOSOPHY [PhD] | HISTORY (not offered for AY2024/2025)

 Qualification for this programme is normally the MPhil.
 Candidates registered for the MPhil may in certain circumstances have their registration upgraded to the PhD.
 Such candidates must demonstrate an ability to cope with research at the higher level and a capacity to complete in good time.